Lemoncircle/hpt-report/AI_SETUP.md

 ### 2. Configure Environment Variables

-Update your `.env.local` file with your Perplexity API key:
+Create or update your `.env.local` file with your Perplexity API key:

 ```bash
 # Perplexity API Configuration